JacceyCode/createRepositoryScript/README.md

   ![Image_Avatar](images/github6.png)

-- Under Permissions, click on `Repository permissions` and in the dropdwon, find `Administration` and click on the dropdown button by the right to change permission to `Read and write`.
+- Under Permissions, click on `Repository permissions` and in the dropdown, find `Administration` and click on the dropdown button by the right to change permission to `Read and write`.

   ![Image_Avatar](images/github7.png)